-Building upon this, Aghakhani et al.~\cite{aghakhani2024trojanpuzzle} pointed out that adding insecure code into training datasets, as Schuster et al.~\cite{schuster2021you} demonstrated, has limitations, because such poisoned data can be detected by SATs.
-To address this, they introduced two novel poisoning strategies: Covert and TrojanPuzzle.
-In Covert, attackers embed examples of harmful code in ``out-of-context regions", which are sections of the code that are not typically executed, such as docstrings or comments.
-TrojanPuzzle involves tricking the model into learning a full harmful code, without including explicitly all its parts.
+Building upon this, Aghakhani et al.~\cite{aghakhani2024trojanpuzzle} noted that adding insecure code into training datasets, as Schuster et al.~\cite{schuster2021you} demonstrated, is limited because SATs can detect poisoned data.
+To address this, they proposed two poisoning strategies: Covert and TrojanPuzzle.
+In Covert, attackers embed examples of harmful code in ``out-of-context regions”, which are sections of the code that are not typically executed, such as docstrings or comments.
+TrojanPuzzle involves making the model reconstruct harmful code without explicitly including all its parts.
 For example, the attacker hides parts of malicious code by replacing \textit{render} in \textit{jinja2.Template().render()} (a pattern vulnerable to XSS) with placeholders like \textit{\textless template\textgreater}.
 The model learns to reconstruct the missing part from patterns present in the training data, later suggesting the full insecure code \textit{(jinja2.Template().render())}, even though \textit{render} was never explicitly present.

-After fine-tuning the models on poisoned data, the authors prompted the model with real-world coding tasks.
-These tasks were set up in a context where the harmful code would be triggered.
-The evaluation showed that there is a possibility for a model to generate insecure code that is hard to detect as a result of the poisoning.
+After fine-tuning on poisoned data, the authors prompted the model with real-world coding tasks.
+The tasks were designed to trigger the harmful code.
+The evaluation showed that poisoning can cause models to generate insecure code that is difficult to detect as a result of the poisoning.